-Credit Score: Credit of the clients need to be favorable, NOT the owner advancing off invoices.
+Credit Score: The credit of the clients needs to be favorable, NOT the owner advancing off invoices.

 Purchase Order Financing for Construction Companies

-Purchase order financing offers businesses the ability to raise capital to pay suppliers upfront for verified purchase orders.
+Purchase order financing allows businesses to raise capital to pay suppliers upfront for verified purchase orders.
 Purchase order loans will finance an entire order or a portion of it, depending on the purchase order funder.
 When the supplier is ready to ship the order, the purchase order financing company collects payment directly from the customer.
-The purchase order funder will subtract their fees and then send the balance of the invoice to your business.
+The purchase order funder will subtract their fees and then send the invoice balance to your business.

 Terms: No term limits

-Credit Score: All parties need favorable business credit history but all credit considered
+Credit Score: All parties need favorable business credit history but all credits considered